bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/multiline.md

 Description
 -----------

-The value of `multiline` is a [`Boolean`](../boolean) and is true if the “`m`” flag was used; otherwise, false.
-The “`m`” flag indicates that a multiline input string should be treated as multiple lines.
-For example, if “`m`” is used, “`^`” and “`$`” change from matching at only the start or end of the entire string to the start or end of any line within the string.
+The value of `multiline` is a [`Boolean`](../boolean) and is true if the "`m`” flag was used; otherwise, false.
+The "`m`” flag indicates that a multiline input string should be treated as multiple lines.
+For example, if "`m`” is used, "`^`” and "`$`” change from matching at only the start or end of the entire string to the start or end of any line within the string.

 You cannot change this property directly.